ntaapp/custom_quirks_ha/README.md

-# Custom ZHA Quirks for TS0601 Curtain Motor
+# Custom ZHA Quirks for TS0601 Curtain Motor and ts1201 IR blaster from Tuya

-This guide helps you set up a custom ZHA quirk for the TS0601 curtain motor (e.g., _TZE200_cpbo62rn) in Home Assistant, allowing basic curtain control without a Tuya hub or remote.
+This guide helps you set up a custom ZHA quirk for the TS0601 curtain motor (e.g., _TZE200_cpbo62rn)and ts1201 IR blaster in Home Assistant, allowing basic curtain control and IR blaster without a Tuya hub or remote.

 ---